 - Materiality & metrics

 ERM at the Event

-ERM is presenting at two sessions on Wednesday, February 27th:
+ERM and ERM companies are presenting at three sessions on Wednesday, February 27th:

 The Global Landscape of Sustainable Business

 Sustainability is increasingly been seen as a differentiator for corporates and investors alike.
 To demonstrate this, we need robust, relevant, comparable and forward-looking measurement, management and reporting of data, as well as the assurance of such data.

 Keryn James, ERM's CEO, will share a global perspective on what it will take for corporates and investors to succeed in this evolving context.

 Investors Are Asking: Why Sustainability and Investor Relations Must Compare Notes